Bloom-host/BloomDocs/docs/plugins_and_modifications/plugins/CMI.md

 ## Installation

 :::important
 [CMILib](https://www.spigotmc.org/resources/cmilib.87610/) is required as of 9.x version.
 :::

-Once you download CMILib, and [CMI](https://www.spigotmc.org/resources/cmi-298-commands-insane-kits-portals-essentials-economy-mysql-sqlite-much-more.3742/) upload them to your servers `plugins` folder, and restart your server.
+Once you download CMILib, and [CMI](https://www.spigotmc.org/resources/cmi-298-commands-insane-kits-portals-essentials-economy-mysql-sqlite-much-more.3742/) upload them to your server's `plugins` folder, and restart your server.

 ---

 ## Usage & Configuration

-CMI is a feature packed plugin, to learn how to configure and use it, you can check out [CMI's Documentation](https://www.zrips.net/cmi/).
+CMI is a feature-packed plugin, to learn how to configure and use it, you can check out [CMI's Documentation](https://www.zrips.net/cmi/).